Mush: Lack of snow pushes Iditarod race north

 A sudden blizzard blew four-time champion and race leader Jeff King out of the race when he was about 25 miles from the finish line of the nearly 1,000-mile race.

 Then Aliy Zirkle, who was solidly in second place, waited out the storm at the last checkpoint, 22 miles from Nome, for two hours, 38 minutes.
-She got back on the trail when Seavey blew through the checkpoint.
-But she lost the race by two minutes, 22 seconds.
-It was her third straight runner-up finish.
+She got back on the trail when Seavey blew through the checkpoint, but lost the race by two minutes, 22 seconds.
+It was her third straight runner-up finish with no wins.

 By removing the Alaska Range, mushers may assume it will be a very fast race, Seavey said.